Numbers Chapter 35

 This also is speaking of someone throwing a rock intending to kill him.
 If he dies, it would be murder, because the desire of the person throwing the rock was to kill him.

-Numbers 35:18 “Or [if] he smite him with a hand weapon of wood, wherewith he may die,
+Numbers 35:18 “Or [if] he smite him with a hand weapon of wood, wherewith he may die, and he die, he is a murderer: the murderer should surely be put to death.

 A stick, or staff, or club.